what is pacing in a story?

 In addition, many story-writing software programs offer features such as spell check and grammar check.
 This can be extremely helpful in ensuring that the final product is free of errors in sentence structure.

-Overall, using story-writing software can be a great way to plan a story and ensure that all of the important elements are included.
+Overall, using story-writing software can be a great way to get ideas for a story, plan out that story, and ensure that all of the important elements are included.

 In order to slow down the pacing of a story, writers can use heightened detail.